 First, no snakes can have evolved on the island.
 Unlike continental countries that can share species, islands are less likely to share species with the mainland.
 As a result, so long as no species have evolved on the island, it will remain snake-free.

 For the most part.

 There is a chance of invasive species.
-Although there is no land connecting these snake-free Pacific islands to the mainland, there is the ocean itself.
-Several species of sea snakes exist in the Pacific Ocean, as well as many land snakes who may swim over to the islands depending on the distance.
-As a result, this small chance could lead to the end of a snake-free history for islands.
+Although no land connects these snake-free Pacific islands to the mainland, there is the ocean itself.
+Several species of sea snakes exist in the Pacific Ocean, as well as many land snakes that may swim over to the islands depending on the distance.
+As a result, this small change could lead to the end of a snake-free history for islands.
 However, it’s unlikely, which is why so many Pacific islands are still snake-free today.